-The Manager earns management fees for acting as trustee and manager of the Funds, as applicable and an administration fee in return for paying certain operating expenses as detailed in Note 4.
-Certain Funds also pay the Manager an Investment Advisory Fee Surcharge, as detailed in Note 4.
-The management fee, administration fee and investment advisory fee surcharge are disclosed in separate lines in the Statements of Comprehensive Income.
+• The Manager earns management fees for acting as trustee and manager of the Funds, as applicable and an administration fee in return for paying certain operating expenses as detailed in Note 4.
+The management fee and administration fee are disclosed in separate lines in the Statements of Comprehensive Income.

 Decisions about the purchase and sale of each Fund's portfolio investments are made by appointed Portfolio Managers of each Fund.
 Provided that the pricing, service and other terms are comparable to those offered by other dealers, a portion of the portfolio transactions may be executed for the Funds by a related party to the Funds.
 In such cases, the related party will receive commisions from the Funds.
-Brokerage fees paid to related parties for the periods ended June 30, 2023 and 2022 are as follows (in \$000's):
+Brokerage fees paid to related parties for the years ended June 30, 2024 and 2023 are as follows (in \$000's):